gladiusio/gladius-cli/README.md

 ```

 #### **start**
 Starts the edge node networking.
 You can call this to become an edge node **after** you've been accepted to a pool.
+If you call this without being accepted to a pool first your server will be running but no one will be able to connect to your machine since you are not part of a pool.

 ```
 $ gladius-node start